Communicating Between Android Apps

 At the simplest level there are two different ways for apps to interact on Android: via Intents, passing data from one application to another; and through Services, where one application provides functionality for others to use.
 There are different ways to utilize both methods, depending on what you want to accomplish and what technical challenges you face.
 This is a brief overview that wil l avoid delving into the technical aspects.

+One feature of a Service is to perform an action in the background as mentioned above, similar to an Activity but without user interface components.
+The other primary use of a Service is to provide bindings, which lets an app expose part of its functionality to other applications.
+Other apps bound to the service will have a persistent connection that lets them call methods defined on the Service, which can directly interact with other parts of the app.
 Using an example app that controls a VPN connection on the device, a Service provided by the app could allow other applications to get information about the VPN connection, its current state, or even turn the connection on or off.
 While toggling the connection could also be handled by a simple Intent action, having access to the other information provided by the Service can allow apps to intelligently interact with it.